RyanClementsHax/notes/cloud/aws/aws.md

   - provides a single location to track the progress of application migrations across multiple aws and partner solutions
 - pin point
   - to engage your customers by sending them targeted and transactional email, sms, push notifications, and voice messages
+- chime
+  - communications service
+  - used for online meetings, video conferencing, calls, and chat
+- cloud directory
+  - web based directories to make it easy for your to organize and manage all your application resources such as users, groups, locations, devices, policies, and the rich relationships around them
+  - supports hierarchies
+- polly
+  - turns text into lifelike speech